Financially Assisted Places

 Please read our Financial Assistance Leaflet, which gives an approximate guide to the upper threshold for household income to qualify for an award, an indication of the information you will need to provide and details of how to apply.

-In order to start the Financial Assistance process we will require you to start the Application process - you may choose to do this at an Open Morning, through a private visit or, if you are already sure the College is the right place for your child, by submitting an Application to either the Prep School or the Senior School.
+In order to start the Financial Assistance process we will require you to start the Application process - you may choose to do this at an Open Event, through a private visit or, if you are already sure the College is the right place for your child, by submitting an Application to either the Prep School or the Senior School.
 Once your application is in hand and you have indicated on the form that you are interested in Financial Assistance we can start this process, which will run in parallel, but deliberately separate from the academic assessment.

 To view our most frequently asked questions relating to bursaries, please click here.